argoproj/argo-cd/docs/proposals/001-proposal-merge-appset-argocd.md

  ### Implementation Details/Notes/Constraints [optional]

-For Option1  from above
+### For Option1  from above

 ### Merging of os process

+Similar to Kubernetes that have different controlllers shipped in a single daemon kube-controller-manager

+Work that may involve in this:

-1) Create an invocker that invokes application-controller and application-set controller seperately and both controller run in same os.
+1) Create an invocker or manager that invokes application-controller and application-set controller seperately and both controller run in same os.
 2) application-set controller to follow network policies, service account same as of application-controller
 3) Exposing via service for appset components like webhook

 ### Merging of controller code

+Work that may involve in this:

 1) Creating a new Informer and Lister for Applicationset CRD and Registering the Handler functions copying from application set code.
 2) Creating new service for webhooks in applicationset

-For Option 2 from above
+### For Option 2 from above

-Running as Microservice.
+### Running as Microservice.

 1) Implementing or removal of repeated codes like ClusterUtils in applicationset